MDI is continuing research in collaboration with scientists at the Advanced Photon Source, Argonne National Laboratory.

 mockups for planned experiments on molten nuclear energy-related materials.

-the results of structure measurements on molten titanium dioxide and uranium dioxide in Physical Review B and Science, respectively.
+of structure measurements on molten titanium dioxide and uranium dioxide in Physical Review B and Science, respectively.
+These

-These findings come from recent experiments utilizing MDI's unique HT-CNL™ system through MDI's continued mission to
+findings come from recent experiments utilizing MDI's unique HT-CNL™ system through MDI's continued mission to support

-support research on extreme condition materials at both the Advanced Photon Source at Argonne National Laboratory and the
+research on extreme condition materials at both the Advanced Photon Source at Argonne National Laboratory and the Spallation

-Spallation Neutron Source at Oak Ridge National Laboratory.
-MDI also delivered and installed two SAL™ instruments to
+Neutron Source at Oak Ridge National Laboratory.
+MDI also delivered and installed two SAL™ instruments to commercial

-and the Spallation Neutron Source at Oak Ridge National Lab in Tennessee to study various high temperature melts, including
+the Spallation Neutron Source at Oak Ridge National Lab in Tennessee to study various high temperature melts, including molten

 and glasses.
 The instrument at Oak Ridge will also be used at their high flux neutron beamlines to make in-situ structure